- Controlled Calving Season

 Many producers prefer to palpate cows as the calves are weaned in the fall.
 Cows are also normally treated at this time for grubs, lice and internal parasites.
 At this time, cows should be about 150 days pregnant.
 Although the chance for an accurate confirmation of breeding date by palpation is lower at this time, determining pregnancy is easier for the less-experienced palpator.
 A blood test conducted 30 days post-breeding or 90 days post-calving can determine pregnancy but will not indicate the stage of pregnancy.

-A skilled, experienced individual – usually the loca 011C l large-animal veterinarian – should do the pregnancy palpation determination.
+A skilled, experienced individual – 012C usually the local large-animal veterinarian – should do the pregnancy palpation determination.
 Knowledge of female reproductive tract anatomy and the physiological changes associated with various stages of pregnancy are necessary to become competent at determining pregnancy status.
 5FF4

 Failure to become pregnant accounts for about 75 percent of calf crop reductions.
 Open cows and heifers should be culled from the herd before the winter feeding period.
 Since a cow that is open at weaning time will not wean another calf for two years, this same period could be used to put a heifer calf into production.
 Research has shown that heifers that fail to breed the first year and are held over have an average lifetime calf crop of 55 percent, compared to 86 percent for herd mates that become pregnant the first year.